§ 7-11-607. Rescission and settlement offers.

 (b) The director may prescribe by rule the form in which the information specified in subsection (a) must be contained in an offer made under subsection (a).

-(c) An offer under subsection (a) must be delivered to the offeree or sent in a manner which assures actual receipt by the offeree.
+(c) An offer under subsection (a) must be delivered to the offeree or sent in a manner that assures actual receipt by the offeree.

 (d) If, after acceptance, a rescission offer is not performed in accordance with either its terms or this section, the offeree may obtain relief under § 7-11-605 without regard to this section.